tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 });
 ```

-An example of this setting that will replace a `textarea` element with `id` `"editable"` on the page is as follows:
+You can also match an ID attribute.
+The following example will replace a `textarea` element with `id` `"editable"` on the page:

 ```js
 tinymce.init({